 French Football Tables, like our range of Bonzini and Stella Loisirs Babyfoot Tables, typically feature a playing surface with more grip, slowing down the ball and allowing for better ball control.
 The ball used on French tables is also usually made of a lightweight cork, again enhancing a player's control over the ball.
 Players can trap the ball under the players feet and pass from side to side - skilful players can wrong-foot their opponents and manoeuvre around defenders.

 French tables also generally feature aluminium players as opposed to hard plastic ones found on Italian models.
 Aluminium players are heavier, which again helps with trapping the ball.

-Italian tables, such as our extensive Garlando and FAS range, tend to offer a much faster game.
-The smoother plastic ball, coupled with the hard, slick playing surface increases the spped of play and allows for less control compared to a French table.
+Italian tables, such as our extensive Garlando range, tend to offer a much faster game.
+The smoother plastic ball, coupled with the hard, slick playing surface increases the speed of play and allows for less control compared to a French table.
 The speed and intensity is effectively ramped up, often adding to the excitement and thrill of the games.
 Italian style tables are also more widely available than the French varieties.
 Often this results in better value for money and a much greater choice.
 Many people prefer the Italian style tables as the speed and lightning fast reactions can result in more excitement and relentless, end to end action.
 Passing and ball manipulation skills are still needed, but on these tables the ball rarely comes to rest and players with quick reactions and swift natural timing tend to come out on top.

-Pubs and other revenue-generating entities will require a coin mechanism so that players are required to pay for each game.
-Landlords and owners may be interested in the British Foosball Association Guide for Operators.
+For further reading, Landlords or owners may be interested in the British Foosball Association Guide for Operators.